starvagrant/toh/toh.markdown/older_than_words.md

 "Yes, yes.
 Something much older than those words you put so much stock in doctor."

 Creed twirled Electra's thick black curls.
 He had always had a soft spot for dark hair since his first arrival in Greece.
-There had been a few unforgetable girls from that era.
+There had been a few unforgettable girls from that era.
 He'd been afraid to approach any of them.
 Playing with Electra's hair he asked, "So that girl that ran from her prison, did she get what she was hoping for?"
 He had wondered about the wisdom of a post-coitus conversation but couldn't muster the strength to stop one that had clearly started.

 "Umm... no. I didn't want to keep Cora locked away as I was.
 Remember though, you told me about how it sometimes seemed your every action was working against your desires?
 Well, that's how it's been.
-There are anonymous chatrooms for her to have net pals but they're for adults."
+There are anonymous chat rooms for her to have net pals but they're for adults."

 "And what about you Electra?"